Swiss militia soldiers get historic call up to fight coronavirus

 Those soldiers who are completing their training, doing refresher courses and those who are doing longer military service will be mobilised as a priority.
 In certain areas, additional troops will have to be called up.

 In all, 3,000 of the 8,000 militia personnel will be providing medical support to the cantons.
 Currently, 10% of them are working as doctors or nurses.
-They will be passing on essential expertise to the other personnel over three days before returning to their hospitals and other medical facilities, according to defence ministry spokesperson Daniel Reist.
+They will be passing on essential expertise to the other personnel over three days before returning to their hospitals and other medical facilities, according to Reist.

 “The next few weeks are going to be a big challenge,” said Amherd, “but together we can meet it.
 Civilian critical infrastructure is working.
 We are committed to keeping it that way.”